 Dynamic Range processing example

-1 – This is the image that you’re exposing for, with your aperture, shutter, and ISO settings.
+1 – This is the image that you’re exposing for, having set your aperture, shutter, and/or ISO.

-2 – This is what’s recorded by the pixels on the sensor, an overall underexposure.
+2 – This is what’s recorded by the sensor, an overall underexposure.

-3 – The darker areas of the image are then amplified to bring the image back to what you expected, without “blowing out” the bright areas.
+3 – During JPEG processing, the darker areas of the image are then increased to bring the image back to what you expected, without “blowing out” the bright areas.

 DR400 can look a little flat for me at times, so experiment with it to see if it matches your taste.